Professor with special responsibilities

 Primary fields of research

-Member of the researcher groups "Health and Life Conditions" and "Technology and Political Economy".
+Member of the researcher groups "Health and Life Conditions" and "Techne".

 The Making of Quality of Life - More people than ever before are living with disease.
-Funded by the European Research Council (ERC-2014-STG-639275), the VITAL project (2015-2021) is empirically investigating and analysing the making of ‘quality of life’ through four concrete ethnographic studies of: genetic counselling, patient education programmes, clinical trials and patient associations.
-VITAL studies will focus on how knowledge about living with disease is assembled and mobilised, on the one hand, and how morbid living is negotiated and practiced on the other.
+Funded by the European Research Council (ERC-2014-STG-639275), the VITAL project (2015-2021) empirically investigated and analysed the making of ‘quality of life’ through five concrete ethnographic studies of: genetic counselling, patient education programmes, clinical trials and patient associations.
+VITAL studies have focused on how knowledge about living with disease is assembled and mobilised, on the one hand, and how chronic living is negotiated and practiced on the other.

 - Svensson, M, Gislasson, G & Wahlberg, A 2019.
 'Chronic Paradoxes: A Systematic Review of Qualitative Family Perspectives on Living with Congenital Heart Defects'.
 Qualitative Health Research, https://doi.org/10.1177/1049732319869909